mollie/api-documentation/source/connect/splitting-payments.rst

 If a split payment is created in the same currency as your platform settlement currency, there is no conversion done (Like for Like) and no conversion markup fee is calculated.
-If a split payment is created in another currency than the settlement currency, it will be converted to that settlement currency and a markup fee is calculated.
+If a split payment is created in another currency than the settlement currency, it will be converted to that settlement currency and a markup fee will be calculated.